-COFA 9008 Introduction to S2 L3 C6 Art Therapy
+COFA 9008 Introduction to S2 L3 C15 Art Therapy

 This course aims to explore the integration of art and therapy in theory and practice.
-Subject matter will include theories of personality and "self" development; theoretical approaches to psychotherapy including - psychodynamic - Jungian - humanistic - existential - gestalt - transactional - cognitive/ behavioural - systematic - implosive/flooding - rational.
+Subject matter will include theories of personality and "self" development; theoretical approaches to psychotherapy including - psychodynamic - Jungian humanistic - existential - gestalt - transactional - cognitive/behavioural - systematic - implosive/flooding - rational.
 The history of art therapy - the difference and relationships between art teaching and art therapy.
 The use of metaphor - images and symbols in conscious and unconscious messages.
 Perceptual processes and their implications for the art therapist.
 An examination of mythical and archetypal in art.
 The notions of primary events as causal antecendents in behaviour.
 Overview of possible applications and appropriate settings for the use of art therapy by the art educator.

-COFA 9009 Introduction to S2 L3 C6 Museum Education
+COFA 9009 Introduction to S2 L3 C15 Museum Education

-This subject aims to further students' understanding the nature and purpose of the art gallery and museum with particular reference to the theoretical and value base of art education.
-Subject matter includes histories of museums and galleries including - the Louvre, the Smithsonian, the Metropolitan Museums.
-Introduction to concepts of ideology, culture and taste, including - Williams - Wolff - Bourdieu - Barthes - Adorno - Habermas - Nochlin - White.
-Art and its institutions, including Danto and Dickie's Institutional Theory.
-The roles and practices of the museum and gallery including - curators - education officers - marketing - collecting - spectacle.
-Contemporary developments in museum practices including - Musee d'Orsay - the Powerhouse - the Beauborg.
+This subject aims to further students' understanding of the nature and purpose of the art gallery, and museum with particular reference to the theoretical and value bases of art education.
+Subject matter includes museum and gallery histories, an introduction to the concerns of the museum and attendant concepts of ideology, culture and taste.
+Theoretical perspectives will be drawn from the works of Gadamer, Bourdieu, Gramsci, Barthes, Adorno, Habermas, Nochlin, Weil and Haydn White.

+Theories of art, the artworld and its institutions will be introduced, drawing on the work of Danto, Dickie and Hughes.
+The role, functions and practices of the museum will be analysed including curators, education and public program officers, marketing, collecting, conservation and conoisseurship.
+Traditional and contemporary museum practices will be compared and contrasted.

-COFA 9010 Introduction to S2 L3 C6 Community Arts
+COFA 9010 Introduction to S2 L3 C15 Community Arts

 This subject aims to develop in students an understanding of the cultural field of the visual arts, and an appreciation of the values and forces which shape art practices within the community.
-Subject matter will address concepts of social development and social structure including selected issues of - class, gender, race, and age; in relation to the theorists - Hegel, Marx, Weber, Benjamin, Adorno, Horkheimer, Tonnies, Lukacs, Althusser, Habermas, Cultural practices in the arts - arts and working life, traditional art practices, residencies, local and non-professional artists, professional artists, art as representative of group styles, art as an agent of social change, high art, amateurism, folkways, popular culture, audiences and spectacle; the community - locality in employment, spirituality and politics; the values of - access, daily life ritual, participation and celebration; the art learning/practicing environments of the community and their limitations - private workshops, home, art galleries, evening classes, and commercial areas of assembly; the arts industry - arts funding, arts advocacy, arts agencies and unionisation of the arts.
+Subject matter will address concepts of social development and social structure including selected issues of - class, gender, race, and age; in relation to the theorists - Hegel, Marx, Weber, Benjamin, Adorno, Horkheimer.
+Tonnies, Lukacs, Althusser, Habermas, Cultural practices in the arts - arts and working life, traditional art practices, residencies, local and non-professional artists, professional artists, art as representative of group styles, art as an agent of social change, high art, amateurism, folkways, popular culture, audiences and spectacle; the community - locality in employment, spirituality and politics; the values of - access, daily life ritual, participation and celebration; the art learning/practicing environments of the community and their limitations -private workshops, home, art galleries, evening classes, and commercial areas of assembly; the arts industry - arts funding, arts advocacy, arts agencies and unionisation of the arts.

-COFA 9011 Aboriginal Australia: S2 L3 C6 Its History and Art
+COFA 9011 Aboriginal Australia: S2 L3 C15 Its History and Art

-This subject aims to provide students with an understanding of the history of the indigenous peoples of Australia - especially of the local south-east.
+This subject aims to provide students with an understanding of the history of the indigenous peoples of Australia especially of the local south-east.
 Some emphasis will be given to the great variety of art forms practiced throughout the continent and art will be viewed as a continuing and evolving tradition that expresses social values.
-Subject matter will address: An examination of the terms 'pre-history' as applied to Aboriginal History and Art; Important sites of the south-east and their significance; the impact of European invasion; Aboriginal resistance; institutions, reserves and missions; cultural survival; modern Aboriginal political struggles; contemporary issues; the art of the South East; the art of the Centre; the art of the West; the art of the North and Islander Peoples; the art of the urban Aboriginal artists; the relationship between Aboriginal art, history, social values and political concerns.
+Subject matter will address: An examination of the terms 'pre-history' as applied to Aboriginal History and Art; Important sites of the south-east and their significance; the impact of European invasion; Aboriginal resistance; institutions, reserves and missions; cultural survival; modern Aboriginal political struggles; contemporary issues; the art of the South East; the art of the Centre; the art of the West; the art of the North and Islander Peoples: the art of the urban Aboriginal artists: the relationship between Aboriginal art, history, social values and political concerns.

-COFA 9012 Research Seminar in S2 L3 C6 Art Education
+COFA 9012 Research Seminar in S2 L3 C15 Art Education